evans646/GraphQL-tests/graphQL.md

         email:String
     }

-  This is the input type fried which basiaklly defines what the input takes, so now we need to create the a mutation type so we can use the input type to create new friends in graphQL or whatever database is connected :=>
+  This is the input type friend which basically defines what the input takes, so now we need to create the mutation type so we can use the input type to create new friends in graphQL or whatever database is connected :=>

      type Mutation {
         createFriend(input:FriendInput):Friend
     }

-  This will mutate the friend input to make sure that we have all the fields before creating anew friend, so if all the fields are valid, we will retyurn the results
+  This will mutate the friend input to make sure that we have all the fields before creating a new friend, so if all the fields are valid, we will return the results

   We can create a temporaly db to hold the friend data :=>